GMLC-TDC/HELICS/docs/references/configuration_options_reference.md

 _API:_ (none)

 Automatically generate a broker if one cannot be connected to.
 For federations with only one broker (often the case) and/or with federations containing custom federates that were developed for this particular application, it can be convenient to create the broker in the process of creating a specific federate; this option allows that to take place.
 The downside to this is it creates a federation with a small amount of mystery as the broker is not clearly shown to be launched as its own federate alongside the other federates and those unfamiliar with the federation composition may have to spend some extra time to understand where the broker is coming from.
-This option does not work for all core type, specifically designed for inproc and testing cores.
+This option does not work for all core types, it is specifically designed for inproc and testing cores.
 Others may be added later.

 ---